 Is there a euphemism for stalking?
 There’s gotta be, there’s a euphemism for everything!
-Whatever that euphemism for stalking, harassing, badgering, irritating, or bothering might be, I would say that’s the relationship I have on the internet with most of the people involved in the making of V/H/S. I heard about the idea of it back in February, and ever since then, I’ve been looking forward to it, but it was only somewhat recently that information came out about when it was going to come out.
-Before that information was released however, I was regularly tweeting Magnet Releasing, the ones responsible for distributing the movie, Roxanne Benjamin and Brad Miska, the producers of the movie, as well as Simon Barrett and Adam Wingard, the writer/director of some of the segments.
+Whatever that euphemism for stalking, harassing, badgering, irritating, or bothering might be, I would say that’s the relationship I have on the Internet with most of the people involved in the making of V/H/S. I heard about the idea of it back in February, and ever since then, I’ve been looking forward to it, but it was only somewhat recently that information came out regarding a release.
+Before that information was released, however, I was regularly tweeting Magnet Releasing (the ones responsible for distributing the movie), Roxanne Benjamin and Brad Miska (the producers of the movie), as well as Simon Barrett and Adam Wingard (the writer/director of some of the segments).
 When it came time to interview them all to promote the VOD release of V/H/S, I figured I would hear my introduction of, “…and he’s from The Wolfman Cometh,” which would be followed by moans, groans, and the line going dead.
-Luckily, they stayed on the line and let me talk about V/H/S, as well as allowed the conversation to veer of the tracks into Creepshow territory.
+Luckily, they stayed on the line and let me talk about V/H/S, as well as allowed the conversation to veer off the tracks into Creepshow territory.

-Brad Miska (producer): I’ll let Roxanne take it. (laughs)
+Brad Miska: I’ll let Roxanne take it. (laughs)

-Roxanne Benjamin (producer): Well, that would definitely be a Brad question.
-Brad has been working with The Collective and Bloody Disgusting for quite some time and about 2 or 3 years ago we launched the Bloody Digusting Selects label, being independent horror from around the world, releasing it theatrically and on DVD and all of that here in the states, and Gary Binkow, the main producer of the film, had been talking about maybe doing some productions with the brand.
+Roxanne Benjamin: Well, that would definitely be a Brad question.
+Brad has been working with The Collective and Bloody Disgusting for quite some time and about two or three years ago we launched the Bloody Disgusting Selects label, being independent horror from around the world, releasing it theatrically and on DVD and all of that here in the states, and Gary Binkow, the main producer of the film, had been talking about maybe doing some productions with the brand.
 That’s kind of where the genesis of it started, and then Brad brought it to him, this idea of doing what wouldn’t necessarily be an anthology but…do you want to take it from that?

-WM: It sounds like Simon and Adam had the insider connection, so how did you decide who else you were going to approach to be involved?
-Were there people hesitant about getting involved with a found footage anthology?
+It sounds like Simon and Adam had the insider connection, so how did you decide who else you were going to approach to be involved?
+Were there people hesitant about getting involved with a found-footage anthology?

-Adam Wingard (director of Tape 56): When we started it, we actually started shooting it with 3 or 4 segments being in between our wraparounds, and we ended up with 5 sections, so our process was kind of always in support of everybody else.
+Adam Wingard: When we started it, we actually started shooting it with three or four segments being in between our wraparounds, and we ended up with five sections, so our process was kind of always in support of everybody else.
 Our job as the wraparound story was to kind of complement and almost be invisible once the movie really got going and kept you involved.
 We had to kind of react to that and it was definitely an ever-changing process.

-WM: What were some of the difficulties with that, not wanting to go too over the top with one style or worrying about if it would be too similar to what anyone else was doing?
+What were some of the difficulties with that, not wanting to go too over-the-top with one style or worrying about if it would be too similar to what anyone else was doing?

 Taken from The Devil Inside, an “anti-reference”

-WM: Simon, you just listed a few different references, and Brad, you mentioned the idea of a TV show like Tales from the Darkside or Tales from the Crypt, for everybody, what were some of the other anthology movies or found footage movies that you used to help inspire the tone of V/H/S?
+Simon, you just listed a few different references, and Brad, you mentioned the idea of a TV show like Tales from the Darkside or Tales from the Crypt, for everybody, what were some of the other anthology movies or found-footage movies that you used to help inspire the tone of V/H/S?

-SB: I think anti-references is a good way to put it because, without naming certain films, we just felt like we didn’t want to do something that had been done before.
-Hollywood had made a couple of found footage movies that had a really inauthentic look to them because they were clearly filmed on the RED ONE with professional lenses and over lit to give it a consumer video look but it didn’t quite look right.
+Barrett: I think anti-references is a good way to put it because, without naming certain films, we just felt like we didn’t want to do something that had been done before.
+Hollywood had made a couple of found-footage movies that had a really inauthentic look to them because they were clearly filmed on the RED ONE with professional lenses and overlit to give it a consumer-video look but it didn’t quite look right.
 Adam, right away, wanted to shoot this on the cameras they were supposed to be using.
 Some of it was shot with an old iPhone, some was shot with a VHS camera I got for my 13th birthday.
 On a more positive note, I do want to mention, Adam’s never seen this film, and I’m not sure if Brad or Roxanne have either, but when Adam first started talking about shooting part of the movie on VHS, I’d just seen Trash Humpers on 35mm, which was shot entirely on VHS.

 Helen Rogers in The Sick Thing That Happened to Emily When She Was Younger, segment written by Simon Barrett

-WM: Were there any unexpected challenges you faced in the process that gave you a new appreciation for what so many other found footage directors have done?
-Did this experience change your opinion on found footage movies?
+Were there any unexpected challenges you faced in the process that gave you a new appreciation for what so many other found-footage directors have done?
+Did this experience change your opinion on found-footage movies?

-SB: One of the things about V/H/S that kind of, in a weird way, cracked the found footage code, is that it’s shorts.
-All the stuff that found footage movies bogged down in, like why the characters are filming, characters screaming at each other to stop filming when their lives are in peril, you’re able to avoid all that stuff if your movie is 15 minutes long as opposed to 90.
-Part of it was trying to come up with really original ideas of stuff people hadn’t seen before of reasons why people are filming these situations, but it’s a lot easier to do that in the short film format than it is in the feature format.
-Adam and I have very recently turned down feature found footage projects because I don’t feel like we have anything else to say in that regard.
-It gives me an appreciation for films that do it really well because it’s just been done so many times since (The) Blair Witch (Project) and so many of those films follow the same Blair Witch pattern that I am very impressed by the ones that do something different and surprise me.
+Barrett: One of the things about V/H/S that kind of, in a weird way, cracked the found-footage code, is that it’s shorts.
+All the stuff that found-footage movies bogged down in, like why the characters are filming, characters screaming at each other to stop filming when their lives are in peril, you’re able to avoid all that stuff if your movie is 15 minutes long as opposed to 90.
+Part of it was trying to come up with really original ideas of stuff people hadn’t seen before of reasons why people are filming these situations, but it’s a lot easier to do that in the short-film format than it is in the feature format.
+Adam and I have very recently turned down feature found-footage projects because I don’t feel like we have anything else to say in that regard.
+It gives me an appreciation for films that do it really well because it’s just been done so many times since Blair Witch and so many of those films follow the same Blair Witch pattern that I am very impressed by the ones that do something different and surprise me.
 And [REC] obviously is a big reference point for modern found footage, too.

 Marketing for V/H/S at the Sundance Film Festival

-WM: I really felt like V/H/S accomplished a multitude of things.
+I really felt like V/H/S accomplished a multitude of things.
 It brought together some of the best contemporary horror filmmakers and really gave purpose to anthology movies, which I’m really happy with.
-Creepshow is one of my all time favorite movies, and more recently, something like Trick ‘R Treat, I just really love that short film format of an anthology.
+Creepshow is one of my all-time favorite movies, and more recently, something like Trick ‘r Treat, I just really love that short-film format of an anthology.
 So what’s the future of V/H/S?
 Are we going to see another volume of it?

-SB: Yeah, but it’s gonna have to make at LEAST $120 million at the U.S. box office.
+Barrett: Yeah, but it’s gonna have to make at least $120 million at the U.S. box office.

-SB: (laughs) I don’t know, WE don’t get any of that.
+Barrett: (laughs) I don’t know, we don’t get any of that.
 I think everyone’s excited about continuing an idea but no one knows quite yet what that will be.

 Everyone loves “The Raft” segment from Creepshow 2